Collection Title: Waddell, Robert collection

 This collection contains news clippings from Walnut Ridge High School paper and other northeast Arkansas newspapers.
 There are copies of pages from the Warner family Bible, plus articles and a certificate from the Old River Outing Club.

-Collection Title: War Time Capitol Memorial Commission correspondence
+Collection Title: War Time Capitol Memorial Commission papers

 This collection contains correspondence related to the War Time Capitol Memorial Commission.